 Some areas can be erroneously classified as grain boundaries, the segmented image in Figure 8 likely systematically overestimates the relative fraction of particles at grain boundaries.
 The optical image mosaics offer an alternative for grain boundary segmentation, but at presented this is still hampered by insufficient image quality.
-In addition, more powerful techniques for image segmentation exist, e.g. based on deep learning approaches (Khanal & Estrada, 2020).
-Like many other tools of modern computer vision, this may provide important assistance to evaluating the complex information comprised in the elemental maps in the near future (Bohleber et al., 2021b).
+In addition, more powerful techniques for image segmentation exist, for example, based on deep learning approaches (Khanal & Estrada, 2020).
+Like many other tools of modern computer vision, this may provide important assistance to evaluating the complex information comprised in the elemental maps in the near future (Bohleber, Roman, Barbante, et al., 2021).